 I hear people talking about white gold ‘tarnishing’ or needing ‘dipping’; let’s make it clear – gold does not tarnish like silver and copper.
 Left in a jewellery box unworn for decades and it will gain some dark spots, but not in the same way that silver jewellery does.
 I believe that the main source of this confusion has come from the high street; the majority of high street jewellers plate white gold with rhodium (a metal in the same family of metals as platinum and palladium) which makes white gold look the same bright, cold white as platinum.
 To plate metal is to apply a microns thick layer or coating to the metal through a chemical process.
 This gives gold an appearance closer to the bright, cold white of platinum.
 What people often assume is tarnishing is where plating has worn away, revealing the true, natural colour of white gold.
 In contrast to the chrome-like coolness of rhodium, the warmer tones of white gold might look yellowy, but on their own and when polished up brightly, they look white!

-Don’t get me wrong, Plating has its place in the jewellery industry, for example to modernise an inherited piece of jewellery.
+Don’t get me wrong, plating has its place in the jewellery industry, for example to modernise an inherited piece of jewellery.
 But it is bad for the environment as nasty chemicals are used – cyanide no less!
 Personally, I believe that materials look, wear and age best when in their natural state.
 You can read more on this subject in my post on why white gold should not be rhodium plated.

-Prior to palladium being hallmarked, white gold seemed to be viewed as platinum’s poor relation; if you’re your bank balance could not cope with the weight of platinum (no pun intended) but wanted a white metal, you’d opt for white gold.
+White gold has sometimes been seen as platinum’s poor relation; if your bank balance could not cope with the weight of platinum (no pun intended) but wanted a white metal, you’d opt for white gold.
 What a shame this is!
 The natural colour of white gold should be appreciated and understood!
-I even heard some people snubbing white gold as they believed it was yellow gold covered in a thin layer of platinum… Consumers are generally not given the correct information, nor were they given the opportunity to view the beautiful natural tone of white gold without the layer of rhodium.
-Now that palladium jewellery is increasingly popular and at a price point similar to 18ct white gold, to me, it makes no sense at all to plate white gold when it should be appreciated for its natural beauty.
-You can find more information about this on my White Metal blog and I’ll get off my soap box for now!
+I have even heard some people snubbing white gold as they believed it was yellow gold covered in a thin layer of platinum… Consumers are not generally given the correct information, nor have they been given the opportunity to view the beautiful natural tone of white gold without the layer of rhodium.

 Cost wise, white gold is more expensive than yellow gold as the alloys used to produce the white colour are more expensive due to their scarcity.
 White gold was brought into vogue in the 1920s so can be seen as a more modern option in comparison to yellow gold.
 However I do think the tides are turning as people are beginning to want a change from white metal jewellery.